sfu-dhil/wphp-docs/source/firms.rst

 The firm list contains all the firm entries organized by ID.
 For each entry, the firm list shows the :ref:`ID <firm-field-id>`, :ref:`Name <firm-field-name>`, :ref:`Street address <firm-field-street-address>`, :ref:`Start date <firm-field-start-date>`, :ref:`End date <firm-field-end-date>`, and Final check.

-.. todo:: Check which final check is being mentioned in firm list

 Firm entry fields
 ^^^^^^^^^^^^^^^^^